RichardOtter/Genealogy-scripts/README.md

 Those scripts using the package will find it if the folder structure is preserved.
 If the main script is moved elsewhere, copy the "RMpy" folder to be in the same directory as the main script.

-## Required packages for building frozen executables (exe files)  NO LONGER USED
+## NO LONGER USED  Required packages for building frozen executables (exe files)  NO LONGER USED

 NOTE: the following lines substitute "me" for your user name, and NNN for the python ver code.